sofa-framework/doc/10_Getting_Started/20_Build/50_Activate_Plugins.md

 ### Note on fetched plugins

-As stated before, some plugins have their own repository and thus need to e fetched to be compiled in-tree.
-To do so, you'll need to activate the following flag `SOFA_FETCH_XXX=ON` while replacing `XXX` by the capitalized name of your plugin (note: all '.' in the name shuold be replaced by a '_', e.g. to fetch Sofa.Qt, one need to set the CMake flag `SOFA_FETCH_SOFA_QT=ON`).
+As stated before, some plugins have their own repository and thus need to be fetched to be compiled in-tree.
+To do so, you will need to activate the associated flag `SOFA_FETCH_XXX=ON` (while replacing `XXX` by the capitalized name of your plugin).
+Note that all '.' in the plugin name should be replaced by a '_', e.g. to fetch Sofa.Qt, one need to set the CMake flag `SOFA_FETCH_SOFA_QT=ON`.

-The repository from which to fetch and the tag to checkout can be changed by using the two flags `XXX_GIT_REPOSITORY` and `XXX_GIT_TAG`.
+The repository from which to fetch and the tag to checkout can be changed by using the respective flags `XXX_GIT_REPOSITORY` and `XXX_GIT_TAG`.
 The tag can be either a tag, a branch name or a commit hash.

-It has to be noted that you can use a local clone of the repository instead of rely on the fetching mechanism.
-This can be usefull when you have a version of the plugin on your disk on which you are currently working.
-To do this, you'll need to make sure `SOFA_FETCH_XXX` is `OFF` and then you can specify the following flag `XXX_LOCAL_DIRECTORY` with an abolute path to the local clone of the plugin.
+It should be noted that you can use a local clone of the repository, instead of relying on the fetching mechanism.
+This can be useful when you have a version of the plugin on your disk on which you are currently working.
+To do this, you'll need to make sure `SOFA_FETCH_XXX` is `OFF` and then you can specify the flag `XXX_LOCAL_DIRECTORY` with an absolute path to the local clone of the plugin.

-No matter what mechanism you use (fetch or local clone) you'll still need to activate it by activating the following CMake flag `{TYPE}_XXX` with type taken into the list `{"APPLICATION", "PLUGIN", "DIRECTORY"}`.
+No matter what mechanism you use (fetch or local clone), you will still need to activate it by setting to ON the following CMake flag `{TYPE}_XXX` where TYPE corresponds to one of the following keywords: `{"APPLICATION", "PLUGIN", "DIRECTORY"}`.